 The first step is to find sources of quality, shareable content.
 You can use the top news sites related to your industry or field.
 Bookmark these sites for quick reference.

 Keep in mind that you don’t want all of the content you curate to come from the same sources.
 Use the sites that you bookmark to find relevant topics.
 Choose one or two topics per day.

 Copy and paste the headline of the articles into a search engine.
 Check the search results in order to find other sources discussing the same topic to curate content on your profiles.
 This allows you to find quality content, without relying on the same sites over and over.

 Another solution for finding content is to make use of RSS feeds.
 Even though Twitter has mostly eliminated the need for RSS feeds, they can still be beneficial.

 Subscribe to the RSS feeds of any sites that you use to share content.
 This can simplify the process of getting new content on short notice.

-Twitter As A Source To Curate Content
+Twitter As A Source

 As mentioned, Twitter has almost replaced the need for RSS feeds.
 So, make sure that you include Twitter in the arsenal for finding relevant content.

 Use the Advanced Search feature on Twitter.
 You can narrow your search using specific words or phrases and also choose words to ignore.

 Don't forget that you need to know what your audience is into.
 The more you know what your followers want, the better.
 Make sure that the content that you curate is relevant to your business.
 You want to share content that you truly believe your followers will benefit from your content curation.
 The goal is to build trust.